 Do this test: take a little of the mixture and squeeze it tightly in the palm of your hand.
 If the lump is compact and holds together then you’re good to go.
 As the alcohol evaporates quickly, you might have to add a little more after a while to get the right consistency again.

-You might think that you have to pack and press the mixture tightly into each part of the mould before assembling to get a nice shape.
-But that is not the best method as the mixture might stick to the mould, and the bath bomb can break in half.
+You might think that you have to pack and press the mixture tightly into each part of the mold before assembling to get a nice shape.
+But that is not the best method as the mixture might stick to the mold, and the bath bomb can break in half.

-Another tip is to clean the mould after each use or use a new mould for every bath bomb.
-Even small mixture residue in the mould can make it more difficult to get the bath bomb out.
+Another tip is to clean the mold after each use or use a new mold for every bath bomb.
+Even small mixture residue in the mold can make it more difficult to get the bath bomb out.

 Releasing the bath bombs from the mould